-THIS IS TO CERTIFY THAT:
+THIS IS TO CERTIFY THAT.

-ame:

-ddress:
+Name

+Address:

-hysical Location:
+Physical Location:

-ivision:

-pistrict/ Province:

-.R.
-No./ Nos:
+Division:

+District Province

+L.R.
+No./ Nos Name of Build mg

+. is/are

-ereby registered as an importer of sugar and by-products.
+hereby registered as an importer of sugar and by-s orodii.
+(8

 Registration Certificate No

-Date:
+Date: C sef Executive Social Sugar Board

-Signature/Seal Stamp.
+Signature/Seal Stamp

-FURNI C

-(r.3 (3))
+FORM C (r.3 (3))